tcort/tclang/README.md

 * A memory cell may hold a 32 bit signed integer.
 * There are 32,768 random access memory cells.
 * There is a stack with 8,192 memory cells.
+* There is a call stack with 512 memory cells.

 ## Virtual Machine Description